nico-synnax/synnax-fork/README.md

   Python, and TypeScript) and protocols (GRPC, HTTP, and WebSockets).
 - [Pluto](pluto) - A React component library for building modular user interfaces on top of the Synnax telemetry engine.
-- [Synnax](synnax) - The core Synnax server, which integrates Aspen and Cesium to provide a unified telemetry system.
 - [X](x) - Common utilities used by other projects.

 # Attributions

-The Synnax server uses [Pebble](https://github.com/cockroachdb/pebble), and usage must follow their provided [disclaimer](licenses/BSD-3-Clause.txt).
+The Synnax core uses [Pebble](https://github.com/cockroachdb/pebble), and usage must follow their provided [disclaimer](licenses/BSD-3-Clause.txt).